iostapyshyn/wired-logic-rs/README.md

 ### The idea

->Wired Logic was mainly inspired by Minecraft's Redstone and [Wireworld].
+> Wired Logic was mainly inspired by Minecraft's Redstone and [Wireworld].
 The first prototype even was a cellular automaton like [Wireworld] running as a shader within the GPU where each pixel passed its `charge - 1` on to its neighbours.
 But it was slow and impractical so I came up with this implementation.

 [Wireworld]: https://en.wikipedia.org/wiki/Wireworld

 Compilation
 -----------
-After cloning and navigating into the repo:
 ```sh
 $ wasm-pack build
 $ npm install